Show All Answers

 Yes, it is located in the third drive through lane in the back of the building (4151 Orange Beach Boulevard).

-Decals are on a three-year cycle.
+Beginning in June 2023, decals will be valid for a two-year cycle.
 Ono Island and Condo owners obtain their passes from their Property/Condo Owners' Association.
 All others can be picked up in the Finance Department office located at 4151 Orange Beach Boulevard, Monday through Friday from 8 am to 5 pm.
+The new 2023-2024 decals will be available at the Finance Department beginning in late May 2023.

 Decals will not be issued once a named storm has entered the Gulf.
 You do not have to affix them to your vehicle until needed.